life4/deal/docs/stubs.md

-# **stub**: generate stub files
+# Stubs

-When [linter](lint) analyses a function, it checks all called functions inside it, even if these functions have no explicit contracts.
+When [linter](linter) analyses a function, it checks all called functions inside it, even if these functions have no explicit contracts.
 For example:

 ```python
 import deal